Artemis Fowl movie drops first fairy-fighting trailer

-We all know about Disney heroes, but what about Disney anti-heroes?
-The first teaser trailer for the house of mouse's next kids adventure introduces us to criminal mastermind Artemis Fowl.
+We all know about Disney heroes, but what about its antiheroes?
+The first teaser trailer for Disney's next kids adventure introduces us to criminal mastermind Artemis Fowl.

+Alright, so it's not much of an introduction.
+But the teaser, which features Radiohead song Decks Dark, gives a hint of what the fantasy film will be like.

 Discuss: Artemis Fowl movie drops first fairy-fighting trailer